twardoch/fontsurgery-tools/README.md

 * If you find that the installation does not work, please [report an issue](https://github.com/twardoch/fontsurgery-tools/issues) on Github.
 * The scripts use [Homebrew](https://brew.sh/), a macOS management utility for command-line apps, which it installs when needed.
 * Some libraries ("dependencies") are not usable directly, but they are installed because other tools or libraries need them.
-* In the **`macOS`** folder, there is a `upgrade-macos.command` script which will upgrade a previous installation of the tools.
-You can do it from time to time.
+* In the **`macOS`** folder, there is a `upgrade-macos.command` script which will install fresh versions of the various tools.
+You can run it from time to time.
 * In the **`macOS-devel`** folder, there are `install-macos-dev.command` and `upgrade-macos-dev.command` scripts which will install cutting-edge versions of the same libraries as the regular script does.
 Note that the Python libraries will be installed in “development” mode, i.e. inside the `macOS-devel/modules/src` folder.
 So if you use this method, please place your unpacked `fontsurgery-tools-master` folder in some reasonable location, and possibly rename it (I recommend `/Users/YOURUSERNAME/Developer/fontsurgery-tools`).

 ## Non-Python tools and libraries